juliangould/MarchMadnessBracketBuilder/README.md

 ## Future work

-The code works, but it's slow.
-On my laptop, the code takes approximately two hours to run.
-This is because the recursive computation as written requires re-computing the same brackets many times.
-A dynamic programming approach could speed this up greatly, but I haven't had the time to focus on this.
-I will probably get to it this March though!

-Second, outputting a picture of the bracket instead of the CSV file would be nice.
+Outputting a picture of the bracket instead of the CSV file would be nice.

 Additionally, as discussed in my [blog post](https://machineappreciation.wordpress.com/2022/03/18/march-madness-2022-mathematical-reflections/), the bracket selection could likely be improved by moving beyond simple EV maximization.
 I have coded up some of these tools, but I have yet to test them.